- Program Details

 Special Care Nursery/Inpatient Night Float

-During the R-1 year, residents spend two blocks at Rochester General Hospital.
-One block is an inpatient rotation split between a level II special care nursery and the inpatient pediatric floor.
+During the R-1 year residents spend one month at Rochester General Hospital split between a level II special care nursery and the inpatient pediatric floor.
 The SCN allows residents to learn the essentials of care for premature infants, newborns with sepsis, congenital problems, hyperbilirubinemia and other problems.
 The second two weeks is spent on the pediatric night float rotation admitting children, responding to the delivery room and covering the pediatric floor for acute issues.
 The PGY-1 works with an experienced pediatric PGY-3.

 There is an additional structured 3rd year pediatric elective available to residents wishing more experience with newborn care.
 This 4-week rotation is situated at the Highland Hospital level II nursery.
 This is particularly useful elective for residents hoping to see newborns in their future practices and would like more experience.